gvillant/WS1Language/README.md

   - *Microsoft-Windows-LanguageFeatures-Speech-fr-fr-Package\~31bf3856ad364e35~amd64\~\~.cab*
   - *Microsoft-Windows-LanguageFeatures-TextToSpeech-fr-fr-Package\~31bf3856ad364e35~amd64\~\~.cab*

 - Configure language settings.
 Adding a language pack isn't enough - you have to tell Windows that you want it to be configured for all users.
 This is done through an XML file fed to INTL.CPL; customize the file as needed.
-(There is an example file for French language)
+(There is an example file for French language).
+Check the Microsoft documentation for detailed settings per country or location :  https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/configure-international-settings-in-windows
 - Install features on demand (FOD).
 The needed components will be downloaded from Windows Update automatically and added to the running OS.Check https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/features-on-demand-language-fod
   - Example : Language.Fonts.PanEuropeanSupplementalFonts\~\~\~\~0.0.1.0